Leasw144/rancid-tomatatillos/README.md

 # Future Iterations/Known Issues
 1. There is currently a known bug associated with the `delete rating` button.
 When first deleting and submitting a rating, or vice versa, the button breaks causing a 422 (and sometimes 400) level error.
 Future iterations would work on fixing this bug.
-2. The comment text field is currently viewable to guests and account holders alike, future iterations would make it such that only logged in users could see and access these fields.
-The same goes for our rating box.
-3. More robust testing could be further implemented including several sad path testing routes, primarily having to do with sending blank or duplicate comments.
+2. More robust testing could be further implemented including several sad path testing routes, primarily having to do with sending blank or duplicate comments.

 # Gif Showcase
 1. Onload <br/>